echicken/node-papercut/README.md

 ## Updating and Rebuilding

-This module takes the dubious approach of scraping the HTML documentation included with **PaperCut NG/MF**, then dynamically generating its own methods and docs based on the result.
-You can just start using this module without having to worry about any of that, but it's possible that this module's API will fall behind as new versions of PaperCut come out.
+This module takes the dubious approach of scraping the HTML docs included with **PaperCut NG/MF**, then dynamically generating its own methods and docs based on the result.
+You can use this module without worrying about that, but this module may fall behind as new versions of PaperCut come out.

 As a shortcut, you can use **PaperCut.call_api(method, param[, ...])** to call an arbitrary API method without having to rebuild this module's data.